Carol Burnett: 1955–1966: Rise to prominence

-Burnett's first true taste of success came with her appearance on Broadway in the 1959 musical Once Upon a Mattress, for which she was nominated for a Tony Award.
+Burnett's first true taste of success came with her appearance on Broadway in the 1959 musical Once Upon a Mattress, for which she was nominated for a Tony Award; in the same year, she paid back her mysterious benefactor "to the day" after agreeing to her non-obligatory unsecured loan of $1,000.
 The same year, she became a regular player on The Garry Moore Show, a job that lasted until 1962.
 She won an Emmy Award that year for her "Outstanding Performance in a Variety or Musical Program or Series" on the show.
 She portrayed a number of characters, most memorably the put-upon cleaning woman.
 The character later became her signature alter-ego.
 With her success on the Moore Show, Burnett finally rose to headliner status and appeared in the special Julie and Carol at Carnegie Hall (1962), co-starring with her friend Julie Andrews.
 The show was produced by Bob Banner, directed by Joe Hamilton and written by Mike Nichols and Ken Welch.
 Julie and Carol at Carnegie Hall won an Emmy Award for Outstanding Program Achievement in the Field of Music, and Burnett won an Emmy for her performance.
 She also guest-starred on a number of shows during this time, including The Twilight Zone episode "Cavender Is Coming".
+In July 1963 Burnett starred as Calamity Jane in the Dallas State Fair Musicals production of Calamity Jane and had her television special debut in 1963 when CBS aired that production on November 12, 1963.

 In 1964, Burnett starred in the Broadway musical Fade Out – Fade In but was forced to withdraw after sustaining a neck injury in a taxi accident.
 She returned to the show later but withdrew again to participate in a variety show, The Entertainers, opposite Caterina Valente and Bob Newhart.
 The producers of Fade Out – Fade In sued the actress for breach of contract after her absences from the popular show caused its failure, but the suit was later dropped.
 The Entertainers ran for only one season.
 Around the same time, Burnett became good friends with Jim Nabors, who was enjoying great success with his series Gomer Pyle, U.S.M.C.
 As a result of their close friendship, she played a recurring role on Nabors' show as a tough corporal and later as a gunnery sergeant (starting with the episode "Corporal Carol").
-Later, Nabors would be the first guest on her variety show each season, as she considered him to be her good-luck charm.
+Later, Nabors would be the first guest on her variety show each season.
+She considered him to be her good-luck charm.